What are you interested in?

 Bible Feed is a growing collection of online resources run by Christadelphians from the UK.
 We aim to increase familiarity and understanding of the Bible by creating and sharing relevant and engaging content from the Christadelphian community.

-There are Christadelphian churches all around the world.
-We are a Biblical Unitarian church with a treasured and vibrant fellowship.
+There are Christadelphian churches all around the world with a treasured and vibrant fellowship.

-We share belief in the one God.
-At the heart of our faith is Jesus, the Son of God, and his resurrection from the dead.
+As biblical unitarians,we believe in one God, the Father, and Jesus, the Son of God.
+At the heart of our faith is the resurrection of Jesus from the dead.

 Our understanding of God’s love, mercy and grace comes from the Bible, which has carried God’s word to people through history.